matteorinalduzzi/TTM/README.md

 ## Time Series: a Powerful Tool for Forecasting

+Before diving into our project, it is useful to recall some of the basics of Time Series Analyis.<br /><br />
-A time series is a collection of data points indexed in chronological order.
-Imagine temperature readings taken every hour, or stock prices recorded daily - these are all examples of time series data.
-The power of time series analysis lies in its ability to exploit the inherent temporal relationships within the data for forecasting purposes.
+Generally speaking, a time series is a collection of data points indexed in chronological order: imagine temperature readings taken every hour, or stock prices recorded daily - these are all examples of time series data.
+The power of Time Series Analysis lies in its ability to exploit the inherent temporal relationships within the data for forecasting purposes.

-Time series can be applied in various forecasting problems:
+Time Series Analysis can be applied in various forecasting problems:

 * **Demand forecasting:** Businesses can predict future sales trends based on historical sales data, seasonality, and marketing campaigns.
 * **Financial forecasting:** Investment firms can analyze past stock market movements to predict future trends and make informed investment decisions.
 * **Weather forecasting:** Meteorological agencies use time series models incorporating temperature, pressure, and humidity data to predict future weather patterns.
 * **Inventory management:** Retailers can optimize stock levels by forecasting future demand using historical sales data and lead times.

-Traditionally, moving averages and exponential smoothing were used for time series forecasting.
-However, the field has seen significant advancements with the rise of machine learning.
-Here are some cutting-edge models:
+Traditionally, models explointing moving averages, exponential smoothing and autoregressive techniques have dominated the field of time series analysis but with the advent of big data and advanced computational power, modern machine learning (notably, Deep Learning) techniques have come to the stage and started to gain attention.
+Without the aim to provide a comprehensive review of all the different statistical models and techniques applied in Time Series Analyis, hereafter we propose a brief summary of the main models usually encountered in this field:

+**rivedere i modelli, togliere reference ad articoli specifici**

 * **ARIMA (Autoregressive Integrated Moving Average):** This model captures trends and seasonality by analyzing past values and residuals from the data.